Xxxxsir/Lethe/README.md

       --ddp_find_unused_parameters False
 ```

+Here describes how to train the clean model, on generation tasks.
+We use the helpful subset from generation data provided above.
+The setting is similar,you only need to switch the ```--dataset emotion``` to ```--dataset custom``` and add the dataset path

 ## Model Merging

 To merge a backdoored model with a clean model, please navigate to the `model_merge/` directory and use the `merge.py` script.